 Customer journey mapping best practices

 Customer journey mapping is complex.
 With so many different customer segments and layers of information, your team can easily lose its way.
-Use these tips to stay on track.
+Once you create a map from our provided templates, use these tips to stay on track.

 Update your map regularly